pat-schmitt/goodbye_glaciers/_pages/methods.md

 ## Results aggregation

 For the **2020 glacier volume**, **deglaciation year**, and **regional glacier volume change projections**, we present the **median** and the **likely range** across all available combinations of glacier models and climate scenarios.
 Since OGGM includes more climate scenarios, its projections contribute the most weight to the overall results.

-The global warming above pre-industrial across all combinations of glacier models and climate scenarios is:
+The mean global warming above pre-industrial across all combinations of glacier models and climate scenarios is:
 - **+1.57°C** for the **+1.5±0.2°C** range.
 - **+2.71°C** for the **+2.7±0.2°C** range.